-All Cities / WA / Seattle
+All Cities / Washington / Seattle

-Data last verified: March 16, 2026
+Data last verified: March 23, 2026

 Seattle has separate building, plumbing, electrical, and mechanical permits.
 Each has its own fee table in SMC Subtitle IX.
+Plumbing fees are collected by King County Public Health.

 Permit Cost by Project